fybrik/fybrik/site/docs/concepts/connectors.md

 # Connectors

 The project currently has two extension mechanisms, namely connectors and modules.
-This page describes what connectors are and what connectors are installed using the default Fybrik installation.
+This page describes what connectors are and how connectors are installed using the default Fybrik installation.

 ## What are connectors?